TobiaszCudnik/asyncmachine/Readme.md

 ## Disclaimer

-AsyncMachine is simply a multi-state machine thus can also be used for other purposes than managing async.

 State-based async systems are easier to understand and to track down issues than other approaches.
-Code can react based on the current and the next state or the execution can be aborted if the state has changed or has been re-set (prevents double callback execution problem).
+Code can react on the current and the next state or the execution can be aborted if the state has changed or has been re-set (prevents double callback execution problem).
 Joining parallel actions is a matter of defining states relations.
 Same goes for extending already implemented behaviors, because responsibility is decoupled.
 State exit transitions are a great place for garbage collection.

+AsyncMachine is simply a multi-state machine thus can also be used for other purposes than managing async.

 ## Basic API